lucasxlu/ComboLoss/README.md

 # ComboLoss for Facial Beauty Prediction
 ## Introduction
 **ComboLoss** is a too young too simple, sometimes naive approach for facial attractiveness regression.
-It can embed 3 different facial beauty information with 3 branches.
-ComboLoss achieves state-of-the-art performance on ``SCUT-FBP, HotOrNot and SCUT-FBP5500 dataset``.
-With SEResNeXt as backbone, it outperforms many methods published at IJCAI, ICIP, ICASSP, ICPR, PCM and etc.
+It can embed 3 different facial beauty information from a regression branch and a classification branch.
+With SEResNeXt as backbone, ComboLoss achieves state-of-the-art performance on ``SCUT-FBP, HotOrNot and SCUT-FBP5500 dataset``, whicih outperforms many methods published at IJCAI, IEEE Transactions on Affective Computing, ICIP, ICASSP, ICPR, PCM and etc.

 ![ComboLoss](./comboloss.png)